Helium: Extraction and use

 As of 2012, the United States National Helium Reserve accounted for 30 percent of the world's helium.
 The reserve was expected to run out of helium in 2018.
 Despite that, a proposed bill in the United States Senate would allow the reserve to continue to sell the gas.
 Other large reserves were in the Hugoton in Kansas, United States, and nearby gas fields of Kansas and the panhandles of Texas and Oklahoma.
 New helium plants were scheduled to open in 2012 in Qatar, Russia, and the US state of Wyoming, but they were not expected to ease the shortage.

 In 2013, Qatar started up the world's largest helium unit, although the 2017 Qatar diplomatic crisis severely affected helium production there.
 2014 was widely acknowledged to be a year of over-supply in the helium business, following years of renowned shortages.
 Nasdaq reported (2015) that for Air Products, an international corporation that sells gases for industrial use, helium volumes remain under economic pressure due to feedstock supply constraints.

-(Also, see the sub-section Conservation advocates in this article’s section Occurrence and production, below.)